DienastyaGalih/Election-Data-Inspector/README.md

 6. Run `rails db:migrate`
 7. Run `rails db:seed`.
 This extract data region level from KPU Indonesia and store it into the database.
 This stage needs a long time to finish.
 8. Run `rails s`
+8. Run `rails s -b 0.0.0.0` for access from another device and ip
 9. Run `bundle exec sidekiq`
 10. Open `http://localhost:3000/admin` and login with seed user `user@example.com` and password `password`